phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 # Azure Fabric Capacity Automation - Deployment Guide
+# Azure Fabric Capacity Automation - Deployment Guide

 This guide outlines the steps to automate the deployment of the Azure Fabric Capacity Automation solution.
+This guide outlines the steps to automate the deployment of the Azure Fabric Capacity Automation solution.

 ## Prerequisites

+Before deploying the solution, ensure you have:
 Before deploying the solution, ensure you have:

 1. PowerShell 7.0 or later